-If that happens and an alternative attorney:
+If that happens and substitute attorney:

 - has not been appointed under the Power of Attorney document, then the role of attorney is vacated and the appointor is left without an attorney.
-Maddocks recommends that appointors appoint alternative attorneys to guard against this occurrence.
+Maddocks recommends that appointors appoint substitute attorneys to guard against this occurrence.

 What is the maximum number of attorneys an appointor can appoint at one time using Cleardocs?